 - 1/2 tsp almond extract

 - 4 1/2 – 5 1/2 cups all-purpose flour

 - Powdered Sugar

-Add 1/4 cup buttermilk, vanilla and almond extract.
-Blend.
+- Blend in 1/4 cup buttermilk, vanilla and almond extract

-When ready to roll out, sprinkle the surface with powdered sugar, not flour.
-Roll to 1/4 in thickness.
+- When ready to roll out, sprinkle the surface with powdered sugar

-Bake 10-12 minutes until the edges just start to get a hint of golden brown.
-Do not overcook.
+- Bake 10-12 minutes until the edges just start to get a hint of golden brown, making sure to not overcook

 - Allow cookies to cool completely then frost

 All nutritional information is based on third-party calculations and should be considered estimates.
 Actual nutrition content will vary based on brands used, measuring methods, portion sizes, and more.